hburaktasyurek/monikit-gdpr-user-deletion/SHORTCODE_USAGE.md

 ## Style Options

 ### 1. Default Style
-- Full styling with background and shadows
+- Full styling with gradient background and shadows
-- Shows title and subtitle
+- Shows title and subtitle by default
 - Best for dedicated pages or sections
+- Professional appearance with rounded corners and modern design

 ```
 [monigpdr_deletion_form style="default"]